tsbreuer/osu-auto-host/README.md

 |--autohost.jar
 ```

-Then to actually run the bot the bot use the file as an argument:
+Then to actually run the bot use, the file as an argument:

 ```java -jar autohost.jar settings.conf```